Test your skills at home and overseas as you learn how to produce accurate intelligence from imagery, electronic signals and geospatial information.

 At times you may be called upon to deploy on operations at short notice and to work shifts.
 Such is the varied and dynamic nature of the role that no day is ever the same as an Intelligence Specialist.
-You may be supporting a Economic Zone Patrol around New Zealand one day, and deployed overseas the next working a multi national exercise involving aircraft, ships and land forces.
+You may be supporting an Economic Zone Patrol around New Zealand one day, and deployed overseas the next working a multinational exercise involving aircraft, ships and land forces.

 Career progression and training

 You will initially be employed at 230 (Mission Support) Squadron in Auckland; home of the RNZAF Intelligence Trade and responsible for mission support to RNZAF Air Operations.
 At 230 Squadron you will be part of the Mission Support Flight (MSF) team working with either the Geospatial or Electronic Warfare Sections.
 You can expect to spend at least six to eight years at 230 Squadron during which time you will support operations and deployments both overseas and within New Zealand.

 Over your career you may also complete six to twelve month exchanges with other NZDF and allied units.
 Options for overseas posts are also feasible along with ongoing opportunities for deployment.
 Intelligence Specialists continue to grow their skills throughout their career and will increasingly become involved in the management and coordination of staff; rising to become a Section Commander and ultimately potentially head up the Intelligence Team at 230 Squadron.